FilipTakov/OpenMP-Batch-Image-Processor/README.md

 Greyscale: Turns an image black and white, reducing the channel count to 1, or 2 if an alpha channel (transparency) exists.

 Sepia: Applies a sepia filter over an image.

+Rotate: Rotates an image by specified either 90, 180, or 270 degrees.

 Horizontal Flip: Horizontally mirrors an image.